gorillalogic/automate-rubies/docs/README.md

 gem 'rspec' # Lets add the dependency
 ```

-execute `$ bundler install` in a console and the dependency is added to our repo
+execute `$ bundle install` in a console and the dependency is added to our repo

 In our `PHPTRAVELS_orders_test.rb ` add the following code